 - Compelling - ensure your description addresses customer’s pain points and helps them see your product’s value.

-7. Revise tone and style
+7. Revise tone and style of you product description

 It’s time to amp up your Shopify product description!